neuralinternet/compute-subnet/README.md

 - **Reward Program for Valuable Contributions**
   [CONTRIBUTING.md](https://github.com/neuralinternet/compute-subnet/blob/main/CONTRIBUTING.md)

-> **Note**: We do **not** support container-based GPU platforms such as Runpod, VastAI, or Lambda.
+> **Note**: We do **not** support container-based (dockerized) GPU platforms such as Runpod, VastAI, or Lambda.
 We strongly encourage providing your own hardware.
 If you cannot supply hardware in-house, recommended GPU providers include:
 > - Oracle
 > - Coreweave
 > - FluidStack